dshawul/NebulaSEM/paper/paper.md

 ## High-order dGSEM discretization
 NebulaSEM supports arbitrarily high-order discontinuous Galerkin spectral element discretization of PDEs besides finite-volume discretization, which is a subset of dGSEM with the lowest polynomial order of zero.
-The spectral element discretization is significantly more efficient than standard discontinuous Galerkin on unstructured grid because the former exploits the tensor-product nature of computations to reduce computations from O(N^3) to O(3N).
-The dGSEM possesses several desirable characteristics [@abdi8] such as: high-order accuracy, geometrical flexibility compared to global spectral methods, high scalability due to the high arithmetic intensity per element, suitability for GPU acceleration, and support for both h- and p- refinement.
+The spectral element discretization is significantly more efficient than standard discontinuous Galerkin on unstructured grids because the former exploits the tensor-product nature of computations to reduce computations from O(N^3) to O(3N).
+The dGSEM possesses several desirable characteristics [@abdi8] such as: high-order accuracy, larger geometrical flexibility compared to global spectral methods, high scalability due to the high arithmetic intensity per element, suitability for GPU acceleration, and support for both h- and p- refinement.

 ## Oct-tree cell-based AMR